ProzorroUKR/openprocurement.api/docs/source/standard/bid.rst

 :selfEligible':
     True, required

-    Confirms compliance of eligibility criteria set by the customer in the tendering documents
+    Confirms compliance of eligibility criteria set by the procuring entity in the tendering documents.

 :selfQualified:
     True, required

-    Confirms the absence of grounds for refusal to participate in accordance with Article 17 of the Law of Ukraine "On public procurement"
+    Confirms the absence of grounds for refusal to participate in accordance with Article 17 of the Law of Ukraine "On Public Procurement".

 :subcontractingDetails:
     string

-    When submitting proposals, participant can fill in the text field of any length about subcontractor.
+    While submitting bid proposal, participant can fill in the text field of any length about subcontractor.

 :documents:
     List of :ref:`Document` objects